Explore this guide

 Can I fire my bankruptcy attorney for not communicating?

 Yes, you can terminate your attorney at any time.
 Notify them in writing, request your case file, and find replacement counsel.
 In bankruptcy, the outgoing attorney must file a motion to withdraw, which requires court approval.
+If you do fire your attorney, see our guide on what to do when your bankruptcy attorney withdraws from your case.

 What if my bankruptcy attorney misses a deadline because they did not communicate with me?

 A missed deadline can have serious consequences including case dismissal.
 Notify the court immediately if a deadline was missed.
 If the missed deadline resulted from attorney negligence, this may be grounds for a malpractice claim and a bar complaint.
+You can also ask the bankruptcy court to review the fees you paid under Section 329 - if the attorney failed to provide competent representation, the court can order disgorgement of excessive fees.